simonmichael/hledger/hledger/Hledger/Cli/Commands/Close.md

 The last day of the report period will be the closing date;
 eg `-e 2022` means "close on 2022-12-31".
 The opening date is always the day after the closing date.

-### close and costs

-With `--show-costs`, any amount costs are shown, with separate postings for each cost.
-(This currently the best way to view investment assets, showing lots and cost bases.)
-If you have many currency conversion or investment transactions, it can generate very large journal entries.

 ### close and balance assertions